-Version Info: Before version 7.0.2, you will need to restart Edge Cache for the changes to take effect.
+For versions prior to 7.0.2, you need to restart Edge Cache for the changes to take effect.
 Go to Configuration > System > Optimization > Services, and click the Edge Cache Restart button.

 To blacklist certain HTTP URLs to never cache